Heya (sumo): Foreign recruits

 When registering as a wrestler, foreigners must have the support of two guarantors and a work visa.
 Foreigners who are accepted as apprentices generally find it very difficult to integrate into stable life, and especially to get used to the diet.
 The Japan Sumo Association caps the number of foreign wrestlers who can enter a professional stable.

 Restrictions on the number of foreigners allowed in professional sumo began in 1992, after Ōshima stable recruited six Mongolians at the same time.
 The Sumo Association's new director Dewanoumi announced that he was considering limiting the number of foreign recruits per stable and to cap it at the level of the entire association.
 The decision remained informal, but foreign recruitment ceased for a period of around six years.
 Dewanoumi's decision was later overturned, with the formalization that a limit of only two foreign wrestlers could belong to the same stable.
 At association level, the total number of foreign wrestlers was set at forty.
 In 2002, a one foreigner per stable policy was officially adopted, though the ban was not retroactive, so foreigners recruited before the changes were unaffected.

-The move has been met with criticism, not least because Japanese culture, with its centuries-old and xenophobic culture, is accustomed to treating foreign wrestlers as gaijin (外人), regardless of their place of birth, reinforcing the difference that the public and the media make between foreign and Japanese wrestlers.
+The move has been met with criticism, not least because Japan, with its centuries-old and xenophobic culture, is accustomed to treating foreign wrestlers as gaijin (外人), regardless of their place of birth, reinforcing the difference that the public and the media make between foreign and Japanese wrestlers.
 Paradoxically, all wrestlers involved in professional sumo are formally treated the same once they have joined the stables, and no distinction is clearly made as to any special treatment for foreigners.
 John Gunning also proposed another interpretation of the decision, claiming that this rule was not based on racist sentiment but to ensure that foreign rikishi assimilate into sumo culture.
 He explained, there would be ten Hawaiian wrestlers in the same stable living in their own "little clique," not learning Japanese, so the rule "protects the culture of stables."